bspuze/amazon_buy_tests/README.md

 A simple example of some BDD-style automated acceptance criteria.

-* The project setup was taken from serenity github cook-books and was addapted to the giver requirements.
+* The project setup was taken from serenity github cook-books and was addapted for the given requirements.
 Link:
 https://github.com/serenity-bdd/serenity-demos/tree/master/cucumber-webtests